weteachme/shallow_attributes/README.md

 [![Coverage Status](https://coveralls.io/repos/github/davydovanton/shallow_attributes/badge.svg?branch=master)](https://coveralls.io/github/davydovanton/shallow_attributes?branch=master)
 [![Inline docs](http://inch-ci.org/github/davydovanton/shallow_attributes.svg?branch=master)](http://inch-ci.org/github/davydovanton/shallow_attributes)

-Simple and lightweight Virtus analog.
+Simple and lightweight Virtus analog without any dependencies.

 ## Motivation

-There are already a lot of good and flexible gems which solve a similar problem, allowing attributes to be defined with their types, for example: virtus, fast_attributes or attrio.
+There are already a lot of good and flexible gems which solve a similar problem, allowing attributes to be defined with their types, for example: [virtus][virtus-link], [fast_attributes][fast-attributes-link] or [attrio][attrio-link].
 However, the disadvantage of these gems is performance or API.
 So, the goal of ShallowAttributes is to provide a simple solution which is similar to the Virtus API, simple, fast, understandable and extendable.

-This is [the performance benchmark](https://gist.github.com/davydovanton/d14b51ab63e3fab63ecb) of ShallowAttributes compared to virtus gems.
+This is [the performance benchmark][performance-benchmark] of ShallowAttributes compared to virtus gems.

 ## Installation